-Insurance regulation and technology Bookmark has been added
+Insurance regulation and technology has been saved

 Insurance regulation and technology

 InFocus: Optimizing digital transformation in the insurance industry

 While new insurance technology (InsurTech) and regulatory technology (RegTech) present risks and challenges for insurers, they are also enabling transformative shifts that signal a sea change in insurance compliance.
 Using RegTech to automate processes, compliance professionals can respond more effectively to changing regulatory demands, focus on higher-order activities, and become more valuable business partners and advisers.